TimCares/MasterThesis/docs/thesis/background/contrastive_learning.typ

   image("../figures/itc.png"),
   caption: [Contrastive Learning is performed using matrix multiplication of normalized representations (1), and the result is matrix $bold(L)$ described in @contrastive_logits.
 The diagonal of the resulting matrix contains the cosine similarity between positive samples.
-The softmax operation along the rows yields a probabilty distribution for each image over all captions, and the softmax operation along the columns vice versa (2).
+The softmax operation along the rows yields a probability distribution for each image over all captions, and the softmax operation along the columns vice versa (2).
 The cross-entropy loss is then used to calculate the loss for the distributions.
 The final loss is the mean of both losses.
   Image-text pairs in the figure have been taken from the COCO train set @coco.],